From the makers of Denmark's The Killing and Borgen: a costume drama

 Critics have called the war drama with its slow dialogue, frosty Nordic lights shimmering through beech forests and mud-splattered soldiers, everything from amazing to boring.

-But soon viewers in Britain, Sweden and 1864 victor Germany, which have also signed broadcasting agreements, can make their own judgment.
+But soon viewers in Britain, Sweden and 1864 victor Germany, which have also signed broadcasting agreements, can make their own judgement.
 American broadcasters will be approached later.

 "It is about human dilemmas and being in a situation under pressure, not just about war, and that is universal," Bernth said.